-Medication Administration in Community Settings
+Medication Administration Certification Training in Minneapolis

 Medication Administration in Community Settings is a course designed to teach unlicensed staff how to administer medications safely and accurately.
 Students attending this course serve populations which may include people who have developmental disabilities, mobility impairments, mental illness, traumatic brain injury, chemical dependency, and elderly populations.